Big Gold Dream: Overview

 Using a combination of interviews, archive material and specially-shot footage, the film traces the development of a post-punk scene in Scotland, tracing its roots in the punk explosion of 1977 and its effect on the Edinburgh music scene, with the emergence of bands such as Scars and The Dirty Reds and the appearance of record label Fast Product, which went on to release records by The Human League, The Mekons, Joy Division and Gang of Four.
 The film goes on to chart (and contrast) the rise and fall of Glasgow's poppier Postcard Records, home to Orange Juice and east-coast defectors, Josef K.

 While primarily regarded as a music documentary, McPhee has stated that he sees Big Gold Dream as a study of creative autonomy and DIY culture:

 “Despite its billing, this film is not a history of Scottish punk or independent music.
 It’s not really even that much about Scotland.
 It’s about young people taking control and expressing themselves creatively, without seeking permission from anyone in authority first – it just happens that those young people in our films chose post-punk music.”

 Production

 Big Gold Dream took nine years to produce, with the first interviews filmed in 2006.
 McPhee attributes this to a dearth of available resources, stating that "in the early days things moved very slowly, equipment and time were expensive so we had to save up for a while to do each interview – and that was frustrating.
 Even a dozen interviews could take a couple of years."
 So much footage was captured over this period that a second documentary, Teenage Superstars, followed, following the story of the Scottish music scene from the mid-eighties to early nineties, including interviews with Teenage Fanclub's Norman Blake and Eugene Kelly of The Vaselines.

-An interview-only feature length companion film 'The Glasgow School' was released on DVD in 2016, focussing on Postcard Records and Swamplands and utilised unused interviews filmed for Big Gold Dream.
+An interview-only feature length companion film 'The Glasgow School' was released on DVD in 2016, focusing on Postcard Records and Swamplands and utilised unused interviews filmed for Big Gold Dream.